Renewed focus by armed forces to insulate 15 lakh personnel from coronavirus

-The outbreak of coronavirus at a key naval facility in Mumbai where 26 sailors have been infected is a wake-up call for stricter implementation of all laid down norms to insulate around 15 lakh armed forces personnel from the pandemic, military officials said on Saturday.
+The outbreak of coronavirus at a key naval facility in Mumbai infecting 26 sailors is a wake-up call for stricter implementation of all laid down norms to insulate around 15 lakh armed forces personnel from the pandemic, military officials said on Saturday.
 All the three forces have already enforced a "no movement" policy under which almost all their bases have been put under total lockdown barring the wings handling key operational matters and strategic surveillance, they said.

 Official sources said the top brass in the defence ministry is reviewing the overall preparedness of the armed forces to deal with the pandemic.
 The Navy has strictly ordered all its bases to not allow any movement of its personnel and assets besides suspending all training activities after the first case of the infection was detected on April 7, a Navy official said.